braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 - **WhatsApp content rules**: WhatsApp has several [content rules](https://www.whatsapp.com/legal/commerce-policy?l=et) that need to be followed.
 - **24-hour conversation limits**: After a user or business sends an initial templated message, a 24-hour window will occur where the two parties can message back and forth.
 - **Initiating conversation**: Users can initiate a conversation at any point.
 A business can only initiate a conversation through an approved message template.
 - **Account limitations**: You can set up multiple WhatsApp numbers in your Braze app group, but only one WhatsApp Business Account.
-Additionally, each WhatsApp Business Account can only hold [one third party integration](https://developers.facebook.com/docs/whatsapp/embedded-signup/faq#faq_194614375799047).
+Additionally, each WhatsApp Business Account can only hold [one third-party integration](https://developers.facebook.com/docs/whatsapp/embedded-signup/faq#faq_194614375799047).
 <br><br>

 | Requirement| Description|